 We are among the largest publicly traded renewable power generation companies in Canada.
-We own 17 wind facilities and 13 hydroelectric facilities located in the provinces of British Columbia, Alberta, Ontario, Québec, and New Brunswick, as well as a gas cogeneration facility in Ontario.
-We also hold the economic interest in a wind farm in the State of Wyoming and a portfolio of Australian assets.
+We own 19 wind facilities and 13 hydroelectric facilities located in the provinces of British Columbia, Alberta, Ontario, Québec, and New Brunswick, as well as a gas cogeneration facility in Ontario.
+We also hold an economic interest in a wind facility in the State of Wyoming, a wind facility in the State of Minnesota, a solar facility in the State of Massachusetts and an economic interest in a portfolio of assets in Australia.

 Over the long term, significant investment requirements for new generation are expected to be required and such requirements will vary by Province and State.
 Capacity growth is primarily driven by two key factors: first, capacity requirements to meet increased demand and sufficient reserve margins; and second, the need to replace retired power facilities, ensuring that economic, environmental, and reliability targets are met.
 Many of the expected retirements will come from the coal fleet in Canada as federal policy has mandated a greening of the power sector through fixed retirement dates for coal plants.
 Alberta has also announced an intention to transition away from conventional coal generation by 2030.
-According to the National Energy Board in Canada ("NEB") and the United States Energy Information Administration, renewable power generation is expected to be one of the fastest growing sources of power generation in both Canada and the U.S., increasing at a compound annual growth rate of 1.1 per cent in Canada between 2012 to 2035 and 1.9 per cent in the U.S. between 2013 to 2040.
+According to the National Energy Board in Canada ("NEB") and the United States Energy Information Administration, renewable power generation is expected to be one of the fastest growing sources of power generation in both Canada and the U.S., with wind capacity doubling and solar nearly tripling between 2017 and 2040 in Canada and overall renewable generation increasing 139 per cent in the U.S. between 2017 and 2050.